- 2 Bedrooms

 About this PropertyIsland Club 3203

-Stunning vistas of the island’s landscape and blue sea waters greet you each morning.
-If you savor dining out and shopping, Hilton Head's stores and eateries are a fast drive away.
+Dazzling vistas of the island’s landscape and blue sea waters greet you each morning.
+If you appreciate dining out and shopping, Hilton Head's stores and eateries are a speedy drive away.
 Take a walk to the beach with a good rent or discover the villa’s on-site activities: a multipool complex, hot tub, nine tennis courts, a playground, exercise center, and fishing lagoon.

 This second-floor Island Club villa will make you feel right at home the moment you step through the door.
 The kitchen includes plank floors, Corian countertops, and bespoke cabinets.
 The dining and living room areas have abundant seating, including a pull-out sleeper couch, a 51-inch flatscreen TV with DVD player, and access to the patio, which can be accessed via a door from the master bedroom.
 The master bedroom offers a king bed, flatscreen TV, DVD player, and private bath while the second bedroom offers a twin and queen bed, flatscreen TV, and a DVD player.
 Free WiFi and a private washer/dryer round out the comforts.

-The villa is the ideal destination to adore on-site activities or close by events.
+The villa is the ideal destination to savor on-site activities or close by events.
 Rent your holiday today!

 Seasonally heated pool.